Important Covid Reminder:

 Roaming Readers Book Group meets the first Monday of each month at 9:00 am at a place of the host’s choice.
 If a holiday falls on the first Monday, they meet on the second Monday morning.
-Dates and books chosen can be found on the Google calendar.
+Dates and books chosen can be found on our latest newsletter.

 Explorers P.M.
 Book Group

 Explorers P.M.
 Book Group meets the third Wednesday of every month at a member’s home.
 Members who do not wish to host the group are welcome to volunteer to bring treats or beverages.
 Hostess will provide water and tea.
-Dates and books chosen can be found on the Google calendar.
+Dates and books chosen can be found on our latest newsletter.

 The Dine-out group usually meets on the second Thursday evening each month and alternates dining between Lompoc and out of town restaurants.
-New restaurants are tried and familiar restaurants are visited again.
+New restaurants are tried, and familiar restaurants are visited again.
 During the summer months the group may meet for lunch.
 Reservations are necessary each month.
-For details, locations and times, please consult our Google calendar.
+For details, locations and times, please consult our latest newsletter.

 Join other AAUW members, as they gather together each Monday through Friday at La Purisima Mission State Park for a morning walk.
 The walk begins promptly at 8:30 am in the parking lot.
 Enjoy our beautiful Mission and great company while getting your morning exercise.

 AAUW Tech Trek

 Tech Trek is a week long Science Camp for seventh grade girls on one of the several California campuses.
 It is designed to develop interests, excitement and self-confidence in young women, just when they are about to make major decisions in their lives.
 Most important, campers interact with women who model a high degree of science, mathematics or computers expertise as part of their daily lives.